singhrakeshgkp/spring/springboot-graphql/README.md

 GraphQL is not just about queries, it also provides a way to manipulate the data.
 This is where GraphQL mutation comes into picture. for more details click [here](https://github.com/singhrakeshgkp/GraphQLWithSpringBoot/blob/main/mutation.md)\

+### Subscription
+ In case of query we send single request from client and get single response back from server.
+But in case of subscription its completely different. we send single request but then we get back stream of messages back.